 Chair: Andrew S. Fulkerson, MAPEI Corporation

 Guideline 320.5R-2014, “Pictorial Atlas of Concrete Repair Equipment,” was revised to include a section on finishing and hand tools, approved by TAC, and published in May 2014.
 The committee is currently collecting information on other types of equipment (i.e. pumps, shotcrete equipment, slab jacking equipment) to expand the guideline.
-October 2015 is the estimated date for completion of another section.
+Current plans are to expand the pictorial guide to include a new chapter on pumps and shotcrete equipment by Nov 2017.

 COMMITTEE 330 - STRENGTHENING AND STABILIZATION

 A review of a draft outline for a FRP Applicator Certification Program (Spring 2015) generated significant discussion, questions, comments, and concerns.
 A revised outline was successfully balloted September 2015.
-A preliminary draft copy of the outline and comments were provided to the Certification Committee for consideration in advance of the Committee 330 meeting.
-Work assignments were made to committee members to supply slides/videos, etc., for the technical content of the FRP Installer certification program (Spring 2016).
+Work assignments were made for committee members to supply slides/videos, etc., for the technical content of the certification program (Spring 2016).
+Based on discussions at the Spring 2017 Committee 330 meeting, it was decided to replace “Applicator” with “Inspector” in the title of the certification program.
+A revised outline and content requirements for the FRP Inspector Certification program was submitted for TAC review in April 2017.

 COMMITTEE 410 - MASONRY